-Our space reflects our mission and values.
+Our learning environment reflects our mission and values.

-Community Center.
-Our space is not only a school but also a community center where we host activities and events so that people from different backgrounds can come together to learn, create, discuss, listen, discover, and build friendships.
+One World Project is not only a school but also a community center where we host activities and events so that people from different backgrounds can come together to learn, create, discuss, listen, discover, and build friendships.